scalacenter/scala-advent-of-code/docs/puzzles/day6.md

 )
 ~~~

-By the way, the input data is provided in the "comma-separated timer values"
+The input data is provided in the "comma-separated timer values"
-format, how do we compute a `Map` from that?
+format.
+How do we compute a `Map` from that?

 What I did is to parse the timer values from the input data, and then
 compute a `Map` associating each timer value to its number of fish